 - To ensure the DBE Program is narrowly tailored in accordance with applicable law;

 - To ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are permitted to participate as DBEs

 - To help remove barriers to the participation of DBEs in DOT-assisted contracts; and

 - To assist the development of firms that can compete successfully in the market place outside the DBE Program.

 Hal Hayes, Disadvantaged Business Enterprise Liaison, is responsible for implementing all aspects of the DBE program: Hal Hayes, DBE Liaison Officer, email to: firstname.lastname@example.org or call: (336) 222-5014.

 Implementation of the DBE program is afforded the same priority as compliance with all other legal obligations incurred by Link Transit in its financial assistance agreements with the DOT.
-Link Transit has disseminated this policy statement to the Governing Board of the Link Transit and all of the components of the organization.
+Link Transit has disseminated this policy statement to the Burlington City Council of the Link Transit and all of the components of the organization.
 We have distributed this statement to DBE and non-DBE business communities that perform work for us on DOT-assisted contracts.
 Click here to review the Link Transit DBE Policy.